xixixixic/practice-truth/doc/writelist.md

 1. <del>how to write a vue toast component with vue.extend</del>

+1. vuex is easy infact

 1. how to implete a simple vue

 1. how to implete a simple vue-router with History API or hash

 1. how to write a vue-pop-component to solve scroll-propagation-issue

-### node
+### js & node

+1. implete a promise

-1. set a webpack configure file from zero.
+1. star set a webpack configure file from zero.

+### git

+1. how to pull a pr   https://guides.github.com/activities/hello-world/